ashlink11/llvm-project/ash-notes/plan.md

       - executable has no file extension or `.native`
       - call with `./executable-name` or `./executable-name.native`
     - where are the asm files `.s` (are these always part of the linking phase?)
-  - make sense of this:
+  - make more sense of this compilation process (some done; todo):
     `/lib` (LLVM source files for its actual internal code)
         >
         Support(header files, e.g.: abstract data types (ADT))